All the underlined words in the text below are links to websites giving more information. Click to open them in a new window.

 Kingston Seymour is a small rural village on the coast between Clevedon and Weston super Mare.
 The village church is a grade 1 listed building and worth a visit.
 A walk to the seawall is also worth a trip - the area is a designated SSSI (site of special scientific interest) and is renowned for its bird-life so remember to bring your binoculars.

 The town of Clevedon is 4.5 miles away with its grade 1 listed Victorian Pier and Bandstand, Poet’s Walk, Salt House Playing Fields and National Trust property Clevedon Court.
 Clevedon also featured heavily in the ITV series Broadchurch.
+The Discover Clevedon website has lots of useful information including local walks and cycling routes.
 The Strawberry Line is a very popular cycling trail converting the old railway line from Clevedon to Cranmore into a network of safe paths for walkers, cyclists, families and residents to enjoy.

 At Wraxall (halfway between Kingston Seymour & Bristol) is the recently acquired National Trust property Tyntesfield House - well worth a visit in our opinion.